laravel-enso/forms/README.md

     Note that when giving a number of columns, the fields will be evenly divided into columns, and will have equal width.
     If a custom value is given, then you may specify on each field the desired width.

+    Note that when using the money input type, you should read the [accounting.js](http://openexchangerates.github.io/accounting.js/) documentation, as these details are
+    outside of the scope of this documentation.

 2. Create and setup in your controller method the `Form` object, and return the resulting data.
 You may even use the available fluent methods to override (if necessary) default values provided in the template.